 I stayed in Jordan and felt like everything was in reach.
 The Temple Night Market and Kowloon Park were only a short walk away and there were quite a few Metro stations dotted around nearby.
 Victoria Harbour and Mong Kok were both only 2 Metro stops away, you could probably walk to either of these if you just go along Nathan Road.

 One Dim Sum is an amazing little place to stop at for a bite and it’s conveniently located quite close to Prince Edward Station.
 It has earned a Michelin Star in the past and each dish is only around 30HKD (about £3).
-Menus are in both Cantonese and English so it’s very easy to order, service is friendly and the tea comes free!
+Menus are in both Chinese and English so it’s very easy to order, service is friendly and the tea comes free!
 I loved their Siomai and Custard Buns!
 I would recommend getting here just before lunch time since it’s popular with both locals and visitors.

 As mentioned above, the Temple Street Night Market is a great place to look around, particularly if you are on the hunt for some souvenirs.
 Everywhere I go I always try and pick up a magnet as a souvenir for myself, but I also managed to find these cute little keyrings for friends at home too!
-I didn’t get the chance to try the street food here, but there are also a lot of stalls in this area and I’ve heard they’re not bad!
+I didn’t get the chance to try the street food here, but there are also a lot of stalls in this area and I’ve heard they’re pretty good!

 During the day, Kowloon Park is another nice place to walk around near Jordan.
 The trees help to obscure some of the traffic and busyness of the city, giving it an overall tranquil, Central Park kind of feel.
 Inside there are quite a few benches to relax on, there’s a small lake where you can go and see the family of flamingoes that live there.